phyletica/ecoevolity/README.md

 Ecoevolity
 ==========

-Inferring shared evolutionary events using full-likelihood Bayesian inference.
+Ecoevolity is software for inferring shared evolutionary events using full-likelihood Bayesian inference.

-This is a work in progess...
+Documentation can be found at <https://phyletica.github.io/ecoevolity>.

 Acknowledgments
 ===============